superpowers/docs.superpowers-html5.com/pages/en/11_publishing-your-game.md

 Do a regular export and use the [Intel XDK](https://software.intel.com/en-us/intel-xdk) to generate a platform-specific app that you can submit to a store.

+On Android, it seems like the minimum version required for WebGL support is 4.4.
+Accordingly, you should set up `Projects/Build Settings/Minimum Android Version` to `19` in Intel XDK.